whiteinge/eseth/2020/mergetools.md

 ## Solution

-The goal of this post is to encourage all mergetools to adopt some variant of the simple approach of "unmerging" `MERGED`.
+The goal of this post is to encourage all mergetools to adopt some variant of the simple approach of "unmerging" `MERGED` and diffing both halves.

 **A file containing conflict markers is a two-way diff.**